asemaikauas/cliplink_all/backend/HUNTAPI_FALLBACK_INTEGRATION.md

 ## Overview

 The ClipLink service now includes automatic fallback to HuntAPI's Video Download endpoint when the Apify actor `xtech/youtube-video-downloader` fails.
 This ensures higher reliability and uptime for YouTube video processing.
+The integration includes comprehensive quality logging to track the actual video quality delivered by each service.

 ## Architecture